williamouyang/okta.github.io/_source/_docs/how-to/validate-access-token.md

 You should verify the following:

 - The `iss` (issuer) claim matches the identifier of your Okta Authorization Server.
-- The `aud` (audience) claim is the value configured in the Authorization Server.
-- The `cid` (Client ID) claim is your application's Client ID.
+- The `client_id` claim is your Okta application's Client ID.
-- The `exp` (Expiry Time) claim is the time at which this token will expire.
+- The `exp` (Expiry Time) claim is the time at which this token will expire, expressed in Unix time.
 You should make sure that this has not already passed.

 ## Validating A Token Remotely With Okta

-Alternatively, you can also validate an Access or Refresh Token using the Token Introspection endpoint: [Introspection Request](https://developer.okta.com/docs/api/resources/oauth2.html#introspection-request).
+Alternatively, you can also validate an access or refresh Token using the Token Introspection endpoint: [Introspection Request](https://developer.okta.com/docs/api/resources/oauth2.html#introspection-request).
 This endpoint takes your token as a URL query and returns back a simple JSON response with a boolean `active` property.

 This incurs a network request which is slower to do verification, but can be used when you want to guarantee that the access token hasn't been revoked.

 ## Okta Libraries to Help You Verify Access Tokens

-(jakub.todo) This may not be a great name for this section.

 Link out to SDK-specific info on how to validate tokens here.